afaikiac/pyenvx/README.md

 $ pyenvx uninstall pdm poetry
 # The script removes these virtual environments
 # from your global pyenv setup and deletes them permanently.
-# As a result, these CLI programs are no longer available
+# As a result, the CLI programs in these venvs are no longer
-# on your computer.
+# available on your computer.
 ```

 ## Configuration